sfia-andreidaniel/Constraint/README.md

 * Separates UI from the code, by using a text file format called "ui".
 UI is UI, code is code.
 This greately improves code reusability and modularity.
 * works on Winows and Linux, because it's using open source projects

+## Online Demo

+You can see a sample Constraint application [at this address](http://www.browserfs.com/Constraint/index.html "Constraint Demo").

 ## Documentation

 An automatically generated documentation of Constraint framework can be found [at this address](http://www.browserfs.com/constraint/ "Constraint Documentation").